Don't be scared off!

 Transcribing the Data

-We are going to transcribe all cities having about 50,000 or more people in 1940.
-If a state doesn't have a city that qualifies, we will transcribe the largest city in that state so as not to leave that state unrepresented.
+We have already transcribed all cities having 25,000 or more people in 1940, and now intend to add many cities below that value.
+For states that don't have a city above 25,000, we have transcribed the largest cities in that state so as not to leave that state unrepresented.

 You are now ready to use the data-entry tool and transcribe each street in each ED for the city that was assigned to you.
 But before you jump into it, let’s look at some typical situations that you might face, and what to transcribe in those cases.